 Philip of Spain by Henry Arthur Francis Kamen.
 Biography drawing on unpublished correspondence and other archival sources.

 Philip of Spain, King of England: The Forgotten Sovereign by Harry Kelsey.
-The life of Spain's King Philip II, from his childhood to his marriage to England's Queen Mary I to his attempted invasion of England with the Armada.
-This book shows that during his marriage to Mary Tudor, Philip was an active King of England who took a keen interest in ruling his wife's kingdom.
+The life of Spain's King Philip II.
+According to this book, during his marriage to Mary Tudor, Philip was an active king of England.

 Imprudent King: A New Life of Philip II by Geoffrey Parker.
 A biography of Spain's King Felipe II, husband of England's Queen Mary I, based on documents that have changed significantly what we know about him.